Selinsgrove, Pennsylvania: Economy

 The largest local employers are housing-related manufacturers and educational institutions including the public schools and Susquehanna University.
 Educational services and health care/social assistance combined are projected to be about 90.7% of all job growth by 2014 in the central region.
 Manufacturing of both non-durable and durable goods are expected to lose over 4,000 jobs (a change of about -9.1% in employment) in the same time period.
 Construction is the only goods-producing sector projecting job growth, where employment may increase by about 210 jobs (or about 2.1%).

 Outside of the community local region employment includes: service jobs in local businesses, area hospitals which include UPMC Susquehanna Sunbury in Sunbury and Evangelical Hospital in Lewisburg.

 Government

 The borough is governed by an elected council of seven residents.
 There is an elected mayor, a borough manager and a chief of police.

 The borough council consists primarily of Democrats and Republicans, but members of the Green Party and Libertarian Party have also served.

 Selinsgrove is located within the 85th Legislative District for the Pennsylvania General Assembly.
-The Pennsylvania Senate District 27 office is held by Senator John Gordner.
-Selinsgrove is in the US House of Representatives 12th district, represented by Fred Keller.
+Selinsgrove is also situated within The Pennsylvania Senate District 27, an office held by Senator Lynda Schlegel Culver.
+Selinsgrove is in the US House of Representatives 15th district, represented by Glenn Thompson.